01builders/binary.builders/content/services/staking.md

   - title: "Safe"
     description: "Your assets deserve the highest level of protection.
 Our robust infrastructure and multi-layered security protocols ensure your staked funds remain safe while generating returns."
     icon: "🔒"
-  - title: "Secure"
+  - title: "Transparent"
-    description: "As a Swiss company, we comply with the highest standards of security and regulatory compliance.
-Your data and assets are protected according to Switzerland's world-renowned privacy and security frameworks."
+    description: "We provide clear information about our operations, performance metrics, and commission rates.
+Stay informed with regular updates and insights about the networks you're supporting through our validator service."
-    icon: "👨‍💻"
+    icon: "👁️"
 # benefits:
 #   - title: "Reliability"
 #     icon: "⚡"